pdebuyl/euroscipy_document/organizers.rst

     Pierre de Buyl is a postdoctoral research fellow at the Université libre de Bruxelles, in the field of statistical physics and molecular simulations.

-* Didrik Pinte
+* Nicolas Pettiaux

-    Didrik Pinte is a Managing Director for Enthought Europe.
-He has a training as an agricultural engineer (MS degree) and experience as a research assistant at the Université Catholique de Louvain.
+    Nicolas Pettiaux has a PhD in physics and currently teaches at the Haute Ecole de Bruxelles, section Ecole supérieure d'informatique and is a teaching assistant at the Université Libre de Bruxelles.

 Local organizing committee